Our Adult and Pediatric Heart Transplant Program

 Will I need further treatment?

 Yes.
-Transplant patients require ongoing medical care, including regular follow-up checkups.
+Transplant patients will require ongoing medical care, including regular follow-up checkups, in order to monitor the health of the transplanted heart, as well as their overall health.